whisthq/whist/main-webserver/scripts/load_testing/README.md

 # Usage

 The primarily user is a Github Actions chronjob workflow at `.github/workflows/main-webserver-load-testing.yml`.
-However, these scripts can be locally against any of our deployed webservers (dev, staging, prod) and review apps.
+However, these scripts can be run locally against any of our deployed webservers (dev, staging, prod) and review apps.

 ## Testing Against Staging